Connection in Family Systems

 • over-responsible

-• disconnected from their own emotions
+• disconnected from their own feelings

-Connection and Unconscious Loyalty
+Connection, Belonging, and Loyalty

-A person may unconsciously stay connected to:
+People may unconsciously remain connected to:

 • family suffering